 Westmead CPE Centre

-The Westmead Centre for Clinical Pastoral Education offers introductory, foundational and advanced courses at Westmead Hospital, Queanbeyan Hospital, Pacific School for CPE (Tonga) and Lismore Aboriginal CPE.
+The Westmead Centre for Clinical Pastoral Education offers introductory, foundational and advanced courses at Westmead Hospital, Queanbeyan Hospital, Canberra, Pacific School for CPE (Tonga) and Lismore Aboriginal CPE.

 Rev Dr Peter Powell